MHaroonBaig/MotionKit/README.md

 #Discussion
-You can join our [Reddit] (https://www.reddit.com/r/MotionKit/) channel to discuss anything.
+- You can join our [Reddit] (https://www.reddit.com/r/MotionKit/) channel to discuss anything.

-You can also open a new issue here for any kind of feature set that you want.
+- You can also open an issue here for any kind of feature set that you want.
 We would love to hear from you.

-Don't forget to subscribe our Reddit channel, which is [/r/MotionKit] (https://www.reddit.com/r/MotionKit/)
+- Don't forget to subscribe our Reddit channel, which is [/r/MotionKit] (https://www.reddit.com/r/MotionKit/)

-Our StackOverflow tag is 'MotionKit'
+- Our StackOverflow tag is 'MotionKit'

 #Requirements